7ds3f/wordle-bot/README.md

 ToDo:
 Figure out when wordle.init.py ends a game
-Add congratulatory msg for wins and fail msg for losses Put reading of both word files into main.py to reduce wait times Ask Edmond about other branches
-Possibly separate feudle words by length optimize code
+Add congratulatory msg for wins and fail msg for losses Possibly separate feudle words by length optimize code
-Ask Edmond things